-- Located along the northern and south-eastern flanks of the Beetaloo sub-basin. - Indications that porosity and permeability are higher in these areas. - Gas composition and maturity modelling indicate a possible condensate to gas ratio ("CGR") in the region of 5-40 bbl/MMscf. - A horizontal fracture stimulated well to test the deliverability of the play is required to assess technical viability.
+- Located along the northern and south-eastern flanks of the Beetaloo Sub-basin. - Indications that porosity and permeability are higher in these areas. - Gas composition and maturity modelling indicate a possible condensate to gas ratio ("CGR") in the region of 5-40 bbl/MMscf. - A horizontal fracture stimulated well is required to assess technical viability.